Business Administration, M.B.A. - Accelerated

 on particular themes divided across eight (8) foundation courses, six (6) advanced

-approach to skill development and includes the following objectives:
+a hands-on, practical approach to skill development and includes the following objectives:

 Assisting profit and nonprofit organizations to compete more effectively in a changing environment